vladimir-kozyrev/teamcity-ecs/README.md

 Deploy TeamCity with dynamic agents on AWS
 ------------------------------------------

+# This project has been abandoned & is not finished

 ### What code in this repo does

 * Creates an AMI for TeamCity server using packer